 You’re over at someone else’s house and your little one breaks something or throws a tantrum.
 This person then proceeds to swat your child on the bum or slap their hand.
 How do you react?

-Most parents fall in two camps.
-Those who believe it’s all right for others to discipline their child when they misbehave and those who believe it’s never okay for anyone besides them to discipline their child and they will become furious if someone else does it.
+Most parents fall into two camps.
+Those who believe it’s all right for others to discipline their child when they misbehave and those who believe it’s never okay for anyone besides them to discipline their child.
+They will become furious if someone else does it.

 We all know when it comes to disciplining a child, everyone’s got an opinion and is willing to share it, whether they know you or not.
 How many times have you been out shopping and your child throws a tantrum and a stranger will come up to you and offer suggestions on how to handle it, or if they aren’t so vocal, their disapproving glares certainly speak volumes.
 They clearly know how to raise their children better than you do or your child wouldn’t be throwing a tantrum now would he? (read: sarcasm)